matthewfermo/book-rate-app/README.md

 ## Technologies Used
 - Node -- JavaScript runtime for the backend
 - EJS -- Templating language for generating HTML markup with plain JavaScript
 - MongoDB -- NoSQL database for storing application data
+- HTML

 ## Contributing
 Contributions to this project are welcome.
 Please follow these steps to contribute: